Lenna-Robotics-Research-Lab/LMR1-Simulation/README.md

   </a>
 </p>

-LMR1 is a differential-drive mobile robot platform intended for research and education.
-The repository maintains equivalent ROS1 and ROS2 implementations to support both legacy and modern robotics workflows.

 </div>

 > [!NOTE]\
-> Use the `Interactive URDF Viewer` to spawn the URDF online.
-Please note that it might take several seconds to fully bring up the LMR1 robot model.
+> Use the [`Interactive URDF Viewer`](https://lenna-robotics-research-lab.github.io/LMR1-Simulation/) to spawn the URDF online.
+Please note that it might take several seconds to fully bring up the LENNA Mobile Robot model.

 <div align="justify">